 Making a film, especially a low-budget one, is all about controlling the essentials as efficiently as possible.
 In this piece, I’ll go through what I believe are the eight most important low-budget filmmaking tips for beginners.

 Disclaimer: Peek At This is a participant in the Amazon Services LLC Associates Program and other affiliate advertising programs and may receive a commission if you purchase a product via a link on this page.

 Are you curious as to what qualifications I possess to offer this guidance to filmmakers?
 I hope I’ve been able to put your mind at ease.
 Working on indie short films for the past two years have been horrible, with everything that could go wrong did go wrong.

-I have had the privilege of working as an assistant director on four short features, second unit director on two projects, and I have produced a feature film and short film, and the following advice is from what I have seen that can make or break a low-budget film.
+I’ve worked as an assistant director on four short films, a second unit director on two projects, and a feature and short film producer, and the following advice is based on what I’ve seen that can make or break a low-budget film.

-Here are 8 low budget filmmaking tips for beginners that every filmmaker should pay attention to keep costs down on an independent low-budget film.
+Here are eight low-budget filmmaking ideas for beginners that every filmmaker should bear in mind when putting together an independent low-budget film.

 Build Your Film Schedule Around Weekends

 Low Budget Filmmaking Tips For Beginners – Start by getting engaged in a film co-op in your area, if one exists.
 Why am I saying this?
 I belong to a film co-op in Victoria, BC, that permits me to rent film equipment for a one-day cost on weekends.